zkMeLabs/mechain-ledger-go/README.md

 The Ledger will take a signature byte stream of either Amino (legacy) or Protobuf type payloads, decode the payload using the provided `EncodingConfig`, construct an EIP-712`TypedData` payload to be signed with the Ethereum Ledger app, and return the signature.

+## Fork Information

+This project is forked from [evmos-ledger-go](https://github.com/evmos/evmos-ledger-go).
+Significant changes have been made to adapt the project for specific use cases, but much of the core functionality comes from the original project.